 Everything we talk about that’s important to us, is story-based.

-The sports teams we care about; the presidential election; whatever it is we did last weekend.
+The sports teams we care about; local and national politics; whatever it is we did last weekend.

 Now take a look at the content you create and the way you describe the work that you do.